 You can read more of my thoughts after the gallery.

-About Life Coffee Brewers is one of four branches of Tokyo’s Onibus Coffee, which I discovered on my first visit to Japan in April 2017.
+About Life Coffee Brewers is one of four (now five) branches of Tokyo’s Onibus Coffee, which I discovered on my first visit to Japan in April 2017.
 However, it really came into its own on my return last week, when I was working a few minutes’ walk away, making About Life a natural source for all my coffee needs.

 About Life is effectively a coffee stand.
 Long and thin, it faces a broad alley at the top end of Dōgenzaka, one of Shibuya’s main drags running west from Shibuya crossing.
 There’s a small window for ordering/collecting on Dōgenzaka itself, but this is more for show and to catch the eye of passing pedestrians.
 The main window faces the alley, where you’re met by a row of three V60s on their chemistry-set stands, plus the menu.

 You order/collect your coffee here, plus you can watch your coffee being made, although try not to get in the way.
 Alternatively, you can wait on a small bench to the right, with a longer, narrower bench further along on the side of the building.
 Although mostly used by customers waiting for their coffee, you can sit and drink your coffee here if you like.

 Alternatively, head inside, although this is not clear to the casual visitor.
 There’s a sliding glass door to the right of the main window, between the two benches.
 Although it looks as if it’s only there to let the staff in/out, if you head inside, you’ll find a narrow, tiled area to the right with a narrow shelf running along the back wall.
 You can get maybe four people in here and it’s ideal for sheltering from the sun/rain while waiting for your coffee, which you are also welcome to drink here.
 Finally, it’s by far the best vantage point to watch the espresso being made on the two-group La Marzocco Linea.